Let’s just start off this 3-part sleep series with a simple truth. Sleep is complicated!

 While I will be focusing on how sleep affects women - the information offered here affects men as well, so do share these articles with people you care about.
 I will be covering everything I could think of related to sleep, from sheets to sleep-aids.

-Let’s start by reviewing some of the habits that we have, that disrupt our sleep.
+Let’s start by reviewing some of the habits that that disrupt our sleep.

 Full disclosure, personally, this was one of the toughest habits for me to break!
 I used to